 5. Iron Deficiency

 An iron deficiency can lead to many health problems, including anemia.
 Symptoms of anemia are similar to depression.
 They include fatigue, irritability and brain fog.
 When the brain and nerves don’t have enough iron to function properly, they begin experiencing problems with neurotransmitter signaling.
 This can cause many different psychiatric symptoms, including anxiety and depression.

 6. Amino Acid Deficiency

-Amino acids can be found in animal proteins, seafood, legumes, nuts, seeds and whole grains.
-Your body relies on amino acids to digest food, to build and repair tissues and to transport molecules through your body, such as oxygen.
+Is it possible to be deficient in protein?
+Unfortunately, yes.
+Amino acids, those molecules that make up proteins — including your own tissue — also make up many foods, including animal proteins, seafood, legumes, nuts, seeds, and whole grains.
+We need to take in (yep, eat) nine essential amino acids.
+Your body relies on amino acids to digest food, to build and repair tissues, and to transport molecules through your body, such as oxygen.
 Studies have shown that supplements containing amino acid have been found to reduce symptoms in patients suffering from mental disorders.
 The amino acids are converted to neurotransmitters which help alleviate depression and other mental health problems.

 7. Folate Deficiency

 Research has shown that people who suffer from depression have on average, 25% lower blood folate levels than healthy people.
 One study found that 500 mcg of folic acid enhanced the effectiveness of antidepressant medication.
 Folate plays a critical role in brain metabolic pathways.
 Without enough folate in the body, the brain suffers.